ebi-gene-expression-group/atlas-web-bulk/cli/README.md

 ```
 Usage: <main class> [COMMAND]
 Commands:
   bulk-analytics-json       Write JSONL files for the bulk-analytics collection for
                               the
   bioentities-json          Write JSONL files for the bioentities collection
   bioentities-map           Write a bioentity-to-bioentity properties map to file;
                               the source of bioentity (i.e. gene) IDs can be either
                               expression experiment matrices specified by their
                               accessions or a single species from the bioentities
                               collection
+  create-update-experiment  Creates or updates an experiment
 ```

 Pass the name of a task to obtain a detailed description of available options: